Home / Resources & Insights / Archives for Aaron Sams, PhD

 Why Mixed Breed Siblings May Not Look Exactly Alike

 “Are these dogs really siblings?
 They look nothing alike.”
-This is a common question people have after using our relative finder.
-After you’ve Embarked your pup, there is a chance that you’ll come across dogs that are very closely related to yours but look very different.
+This is a common question people have after using our Relative Finder.
+After you’ve Embarked your pup, there is a chance that you’ll come across dogs who are very closely related to yours, but look very different.
 We’ve written previously about how the breed(s) in your...

 Breeding for the future: Why genome-wide diversity matters